jamesob/jamesob.github.io/_posts/2012-6-2-salmons-crisis.md

 Nothing could be further from the truth.
 In order to preserve a large amount of wealth, that wealth must be *injected back into the economy* via the purchase of assets.
-These "bottom lines" can't unproductively sit on cash, or that wealth will whither away under inflation.
+These "bottom lines" can't unproductively sit on cash, or that wealth will weather away under inflation.

 Let's relax my argument and assume that the nascent Facebook millionaires don't want to preserve their wealth, and so they extract from the mattress only to